 A better option for your Internet of Things project would be to use a service offered by a company.
 For example, this web site is housed on a server provided by Aabaco Small Business.
 By paying a modest monthly fee, Aabaco provides space on one of their web servers and provides to me the domain name of lafavre.us

 Your IoT project might include the creation of a web page or web pages.
 Many web design professionals utilize special software for creating web pages.
 Nevertheless, it is to your advantage to learn how to create a web page using only HTML markup language.

 Let's start by looking at the code for a very simple page.
 Use the link below (the page will open in a new browser tab):

 This is a very simple web page.
+You can inspect the HTML code by clicking on the page with the right mouse button.
+In the menu that opens, select View Page Source (Chrome) or similar.
 Notice that portions of text are enclosed in tags.
 The first line of text has this: